Gambia president says flying home after gunfire rocks Banjul

 "Contrary to rumours being circulated, peace and calm continue to prevail in The Gambia," it said. "(The) government would like to urge the public and all businesses to continue with their normal activities."

+In Washington, the U.S. State Department said it was aware of reports of a coup attempt in the country.
+"We strongly condemn any attempt to seize power through extra-constitutional means.
+We regret the loss of life and call on all parties to refrain from further violence," it said in a statement.

-Witnesses in the centre of Banjul, which is situated on an island and connected to rest of the city by the Denton Bridge, said security forces were stationed on street corners and were patrolling streets after hours of shooting early on Tuesday.
+Witnesses in the centre of Banjul, situated on an island and connected to rest of the city by the Denton Bridge, said security forces were stationed on street corners and were patrolling after hours of shooting early on Tuesday.

 Banks and other offices and surrounding neighbourhoods remained closed.
 Residents locked themselves indoors.